Lesson Planning Pages

 And as the kids get older, I think that they’ll start to appreciate the planning a bit more.
 I know that I’m a big fan of taking a few hours out of the weekend to create a perfect plan for the rest of the month.

-It’s no joke when I say that you can plan out the entire week in just about 15-20 minutes of time.
-What used to take me hours really has been shortened down to just a few moments.
+It’s no joke when I say you can plan the entire week in just 15-20 minutes.
+What used to take me hours has really been shortened down to just a few moments.
+It will also help if you know the best time to plan for your homeschool.

-Keep in mind that when you’re planning you need to be kind to yourself.
-It’s a bit of a learning curve to get a hang of and it does take some structure to get into a groove.
-I would say that if you’re able to take a month of weekly planning, you’ll have the hang of it in no time at all.
+Keep in mind that when you’re planning, you need to be kind to yourself.
+It’s a bit of a learning curve to get the hang of, and it does take some structure to get into a groove.
+I would say that if you can take a month to do weekly planning, you’ll have the hang of it in no time.

-With the school year just now starting, it’s the perfect time to get into the planning game.
+With the school year just starting, it’s the perfect time to get into the planning game.
 These planning printables are a fast and simple way to have everyone on the same page for school.
-If you’re ready to take your homeschool planning game to a whole new level, use these printables as the perfect way to make it happen.
+If you’re ready to take your homeschool planning game to a whole new level, use these printables to make it happen.

-You can use these planners as a great way to keep track of multiple ages and homeschooling lessons as well.
-Each page can be used for a different child, a different grade, a different day, and more!
+You can use these planners to keep track of multiple ages and homeschooling lessons as well.
+Each page can be used for a different child, grade, day, and more.

 Make certain to use these printables in a way that works for you so that you can have as efficient a day as possible.
-And if you happen to have any tricks for scheduling and planning that you need and want to share, feel free to pass them along the way to me!
-I’m always looking for great new planning tips and ideas!
+And if you have any tricks for scheduling and planning you want to share, feel free to pass them along to me.
+I’m always looking for great new planning tips and ideas.

 Leave a Reply